Please read this first!

 11. Our complaints procedure

 If you have a complaint during your activity you must notify our leader or local representative immediately and they will do their best to resolve the problem.
-Should it not be possible to resolve your complaint there and then, you should write to our address.
+Should it not be possible to resolve your complaint there and then, you should write (email) us.
 This must be received no later than 28 days after your activity.
 Full details should be provided.
 No claim or complaint will be entertained unless you follow this procedure.
-All complaints that are received are thoroughly investigated and guests are kept informed.
+All complaints that are received are thoroughly investigated and participants are kept informed.
 Sometimes investigations can take time, especially when awaiting a response from suppliers.
 We aim to settle all complaints amicably.

 We’ll try and deal with any complaint quickly and amicably.